ModanwalPriti06/Angular-Notes/README.md

 - Angular is a TypeScript-based front-end framework developed by Google for building single-page web applications (SPAs).
 It uses components, dependency injection, and two-way data binding to create dynamic and scalable web apps.
 - A framework building client application in HTML, CSS Javascript/Typescript.

+**SPA(Single Page Application):** An app that doesn't need to reload the page during it's use and work with the browswer.

 # Why use
 - Give our application a clean structure
 - Re-usable lots of Code